Aussie Delivery | Local Pickup

 • Optional: flavourings like herbs, ginger, or fruit

 1. Boil 2–3 litres of water.
-Remove from heat and add 6–8 green tea bags or 3 tablespoons of loose-leaf green tea.
+Remove from heat and add 6–8 green tea bags or 3 tbsp loose-leaf tea.

 2. Steep for about 5–7 minutes, then remove tea bags or strain leaves.